 It is useful to note that the hydrophobic fatty acid tails in the phospholipid bilayer can consist of fatty acids that are either saturated or unsaturated.
 You can see a saturated and an unsaturated fatty acid in the tail of the phospholipid molecule in Figure 2 below.

 You might have noticed that the structures of the saturated and unsaturated fatty acids that make up the tail of this phospholipid molecule differ.
-Saturated fatty acids consist of single bonds between all carbon molecules, forming a straight chain of carbons that are completely saturated with hydrogen atoms.
+Saturated fatty acids consist of single bonds between all carbon atoms, forming a straight chain of carbons that are completely saturated with hydrogen atoms.
 Unsaturated fatty acids contain at least one double bond between the two carbons at the point of the “kink” in the tail, so it is not fully saturated with hydrogen atoms.

 These kinks mean that adjacent fatty acid tails cannot pack as tightly together compared to tails made of saturated fatty acids, which increases the fluidity of the plasma membrane.